radiantlogic-v8/documentation-new/documentation/context-builder-guide/schema-manager.md

 A wizard process in Schema Manager helps you connect to your data sources and inventory the different objects, attributes and relationships.
 After the schema is extracted, you can manage/modify the metadata by setting mappings for object classes and attributes, declaring keys, and even relationships between objects.

-This section presents the Schema Manager concepts and procedures.

 ## Concepts

 ### Primary Key